7.1 – Overview

 Some of the practical uses of Index are discussed below.

-Information – The index reflects the general market trend for a period of time.
-The index is a broad representation of the country’s state of the economy.
-A stock market index that up indicates people are optimistic about the future.
-Likewise, when the stock market index is down, people are pessimistic about the future.
+Information – The index reflects the overall sentiment and trend in the market.
+The index broadly represents the country’s state of the economy.
+A stock market index that is up indicates people are optimistic about the future.
+Likewise, people are pessimistic about the future when the stock market index is down.

-The time frame for calculating the index can be for any length of time.
-For example, the Index at 9:30 AM on 25th June 2014 was at 7,583, but an hour later it moves to 7,565.
-A drop of 18 points during this period indicates that the market participants are not too enthusiastic.
+The time frame for calculating the index can be for anything.
+For example, the Index at 9:30 AM on 21st November was 18140, but an hour later, it moved to 18099.
+A drop of nearly 40 within an hour.
+Such movement indicates that the market participants are not enthusiastic from a short-term perspective.

-Benchmarking – For all the trading or investing activity that one does, a yardstick to measure the performance is required.
-Assume over the last 1 year you invested Rs.100,000/- and generated Rs.20,000 return to make your total corpus Rs.120,000/-.
+Benchmarking – A yardstick to measure the performance is required for all the trading or investing activity people do.
+Assume over the last year, you invested Rs.100,000/- and generated Rs.20,000 return to make your total corpus Rs.120,000/-.
 How do you think you performed?
-Well on the face of it, a 20% return looks great.
-However, what if Nifty moved to 7,800 points from 6,000 points generating a return on 30% during the same year?
+Well, on the face of it, a 20% return looks great.
+However, what if Nifty moved to 30% during the same year?

 For example, imagine this situation.
-At 10:30 AM, the Finance Minister is expected to deliver his budget speech.
-An hour before the announcement Nifty index is at 6,600 points.
-You expect the budget to be favourable to the nation’s economy.
+At 10:30 AM, the Finance Minister is expected to deliver the budget speech.
+An hour before the announcement Nifty index is at 18,150 points.
+You expect the budget to be favorable to the nation’s economy.
 What do you think will happen to the index?
 Naturally, the index will move up.
-So to trade your point of view, you may want to buy the index at 6,600.
+So to trade your point of view, you may want to buy the index at 18,150.
 After all, the index is the representation of the broader economy.

-Portfolio Hedging – Investors usually build a portfolio of securities.
-A typical portfolio contains 10 – 12 stocks which they would have bought from a long term perspective.
-While the stocks are held from a long term perspective, they could foresee a prolonged adverse movement in the market (2008), potentially eroding the capital in the portfolio.
-In such a situation, investors can use the index to hedge the portfolio.
-We will explore this topic in the risk management module.
+Portfolio Hedging – Investors usually build a portfolio of stocks.
+A typical portfolio contains 15 – 20 held for the long term.
+While the stocks are held from a long-term perspective, they could foresee a prolonged adverse movement in the market (ex-2008), potentially eroding the capital in the portfolio.
+Investors can use the index to hedge the portfolio in such a situation.
+We will explore this topic in a futures trading module.

 7.4 – Index construction methodology

-It is important to know how the index is constructed /calculated especially if one wants to advance as an index trader.
-As we discussed, the Index is a composition of many stocks from different sectors that collectively represent the economy’s state.
-To include a stock in the index, it should qualify certain criteria.
+Knowing how the index is constructed is important, especially if one wants to advance as an index trader.
+As we discussed, the Index is a composition of many stocks from different sectors representing the economy’s state.
+To include a stock in the index, it should qualify for certain criteria.
 Once qualified as an index stock, it should continue to qualify on the stated criteria.
 If it fails to maintain the criteria, the stock gets replaced by another stock that qualifies the prerequisites.

 Based on the selection procedure, the list of stocks is populated.
 Each stock in the index should be assigned a certain weightage.
-Weightage in simpler terms defines how much importance a certain stock in the index gets compared to the others.
-For example, if ITC Limited has 7.6% weightage on the Nifty 50 index, then it is as good as saying that the 7.6% of Nifty’s movement can be attributed to ITC.
+Weightage, in simpler terms, defines how much importance a certain stock in the index gets compared to the others.
+For example, if ITC Limited has a 3.85% weightage in the Nifty 50 index, it is as good as saying that 3.85% of Nifty’s movement can be attributed to ITC.
+You can check the weights of all index stocks here.

 The obvious question is – How do we assign weights to the stock that make up the Index?

 There are many ways to assign weights, but the Indian stock exchange follows a free-float market capitalization method.
-The weights are assigned based on the company’s free-float market capitalization, the larger the market capitalization, the higher is the weight.
+The weights are assigned based on the company’s free-float market capitalization.
+The larger the market capitalization, the higher the weight.

 Free float market capitalization is the product of the total number of shares outstanding in the market and the stock price.

-At the time of writing this chapter, the following are the 50 stocks in Nifty as per their weightage:
+At the time of writing this chapter, the following are the top 10 index heavyweight-

 Sl No | Name of the company | Industry | The weightage (%) |